ValentinFunk/Pointshop2-Docs/developer/modules.rst

 Within this folder the module description file *sh_module.lua* needs to be placed.
-Here you set up the module table which contains information such as the author and name of the module, then register it using :lua:func:`Pointshop2.RegisterModule`.
+Here you set up the module table (:lua:class:`MODULE`) which contains information such as the author and name of the module, then register it using :lua:func:`Pointshop2.RegisterModule`.

 Adding custom Item Types
 ========================